-Jaeda Coutinho-Budd, PhD
+Jaeda Coutinho-Budd, PhDPrincipal Investigator

 Dr. Coutinho-Budd graduated from Oberlin College with a Bachelor of Arts in Neuroscience.
 She received her Ph.D. in Neurobiology from the University of North Carolina working on lipid binding and lipid signaling in cortical development and nociceptive signaling with Drs.
 Franck Polleux and Mark Zylka.
 In her postdoctoral training in Dr. Marc Freeman’s lab at the University of Massachusetts Medical School, she continued to delve into the cellular and molecular mechanisms of nervous system function, but switched from mice to Drosophila, and neurons to glia.
 Her work explores glial development, the importance of glial interactions at neuronal cell bodies, and how a breakdown in this relationship can lead to nervous system dysfunction.